 Are you in a UCD Community of Practice (CoP)?

-In the upcoming edition of the WST newsletter, we are aiming to compile a list of any active Communities of Practice in UCD to create a database of CoPs for colleagues to access through the Work Smarter Together website.
-Inclusion in the newsletter will help create more awareness about your CoP, potentially attract new members and help WST to shape a CoP approach in the future.
+In this edition of the WST newsletter, we are aiming to compile a list of any active Communities of Practice in UCD to create a database of CoPs for colleagues to access through the Work Smarter Together website.
+Inclusion in the database will help create more awareness about your CoP, potentially attract new members and help WST to shape a CoP approach in the future.